randomlogin/hkk-crowdsale/README.md

 3. The price of ETH is get from some exchange some times per predefined time interval.
 4. Once the softcap is reached the contributed amount is sent to the beneficiaries.

-The token is deployed in the mainnet at the address: 0xcC1188e0ffF6cff5143FDEb272Cc49c45fac75A3
+This contract holds both the contract and the crowdsale contracts.